ChetHarrison/jsdoccer/README.md

-### This is a work in progress.
-At the moment it is currently setup to document [backbone.marionette](https://github.com/marionettejs/backbone.marionette).
-advertized config is semi-operational so please don't burn cycles on this until I tell you go get em regardless of my semver molestation (which I think I have a handle on).

 #### Goals:
 - [x] generate stubbed YAML documentation template
 - [x] build document webpages from JSDoc
 - [ ] lint existing documents

-**There have been some major changes between 1.0 and 1.1 and 1.2.
-This is a pure Node.js tool now.
+**There have been some major changes between 1.0, 1.1, 1.2 and 1.3.
+This is a pure Node.js tool.
 If you are looking for a Grunt task you can find it at [grunt-jsdoccer](https://github.com/ChetHarrison/grunt-jsdoccer).

 A collaboration with [@jasonLaster](https://github.com/jasonLaster)